Sketching Word Vectors Through Hashing: Evaluation

-Second, like many embedding techniques, our method can be tuned for each task, e.g., by choosing an appropriate context window size, and in general, by making (let's call it) linguistically more informed decisions.
-For instance, we could boost the performance in the MEN relatedness from 0.71 to 0.76 using larger context window (i.e., 13+11 instead of 5+5).
-Similarly, we could enhance the obtained performance for the \texttt{YP130} verb relatedness from 0.39 to 0.72 (for $m=500$) through filtering context words using dependency parses (context elements were limited to those words with direct syntactic relationships to the targeted verbs).
-Apart from these, our method allows for heterogeneous context types: For example, in addition to context words, we use document-level co-occurrences to boost performance in the WS353 test from 0.67 to 0.72.
+Additionally, like many word representation techniques, our method can be tuned for each task too, e.g., by choosing an appropriate context window size, and in general, by making (let's call it) linguistically more informed decisions.
+For instance, we could boost the result for the \textsc{Men} test to 0.77 using larger context window (i.e., 13+13 instead of 10+10) and filtering context words that appear in a stop-word list.
+Similarly, we could enhance the obtained performance for the \textsc{YP130} verb relatedness from 0.40 to 0.69 (for $m=500$) through filtering context words using dependency parses (context elements were limited to those words with direct syntactic relationships to the targeted verbs).
+Apart from these, our method allows for heterogeneous context types: For example, in addition to context words, we use document-level co-occurrences to boost performance in the WS353 test from 0.66 to 0.71.
 For each $w$ appeared in document $d_i$, we pass to the hash function $d_i$'s identifier in our input and continue updating $\vec{w}$ as instructed in the algorithm.
-Note that there is no limit on the type of context elements that can be fed to our method as long as these elements can be converted to byte sequences and subsequently to a hash code.
-In comparison, this is not that straightforward with neural embedding techniques: often the objective function of neural nets (which defines their underlying optimization goal) must be modified and adapted for new context types.
+Note that there is no limit on the type of context elements that can be fed to our method as long as these elements can be converted to byte sequences and subsequently to hash codes.
+We suggest that similar improvements can be gained using sub-word features, e.g., character n-grams extracted from context words.
+In comparison, this is not that straightforward with neural representation learning techniques; these sorts of changes usually demand a change in their objective/loss function (which defines their underlying optimization goal).